 - Customer relationships with PEPs should be monitored regularly.

 Sanction Scanner provides Political Exposed Persons (PEPs) screening services.
 Sanction Scanner has an extensive global database of Sanctions, PEP, and Adverse Media.
-With our AML Name Screening Software for PEP Screening, you can also perform CDD and EDD measures in accordance with the obligations.
+With our AML Name Screening Software for PEP Screening, you can also perform CDD and EDD measures by the obligations.

 Sanction Scanner Solutions

-With our Sanctions and PEP Screening Service, businesses can meet their global or local AML obligations, thereby reducing the risk of money laundering and terrorist financing from their businesses, as well as being protected from regulatory penalties.
-With our global enforcement, adverse media data, and PEP we offer solutions that meet the AML needs.
+With Sanctions and PEP Screening Service, businesses can meet their global or local AML obligations and comply with the regulations of global regulators such as FATF.
+As a result, it can reduce the risk of money laundering and terrorist financing and be protected from legal penalties.
+Through global sanctions, adverse media data, and PEP data, we offer solutions that meet the AML needs.
 With our solutions such as "Know Your Customer" and "Customer Due Diligence," businesses can create an AML control program suitable for their risk levels and scan within seconds via the web, API, or batch search.

-Moreover, The Sanction Scanner's Transaction Monitoring tool provides end-to-end features that enable you to prevent money laundering and counter the financing of terrorism obligations, regardless of your business's size and location.
+Sanction Scanner's Transaction Monitoring tool provides end-to-end features that enable you to anti-money laundering and counter the financing of terrorism obligations, regardless of your business's size and location.
 You can create your own rules and scenarios without any coding knowledge, so you can automatically detect high-risk and suspicious activities.
 This way, you can easily comply with FATF recommendations and avoid regulatory penalties.
 For more details, contact us or request a demo.

 Let's Discover Our AML Solutions